riyuu-kami/Basic-Brute-Force-Code/README.md

-The code implements a basic brute-force password cracking algorithm using recursive guess generation.
-It demonstrates the process of exhaustively trying all possible combinations until the correct password is found.
+The code implements a basic brute-force password guessing algorithm using recursive guess generation.
+It demonstrates the process of exhaustively trying all possible combinations until the "correct password" is found.